abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

  1. It may take 20-25 mins to create these three VMs.
 Please wait until this job completes, and you will be prompted to provide password three times for each VM deployment.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Hit the Validate button for the corresponding task.
-You can proceed to the next task if you receive a success message.
+If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.
+We are available 24/7 to help.

     <validation step="3107853e-92fb-4898-a59b-a7cb10f5051a" />

 ## Task 3: Create the load balancer